Editor's Note: This post was originally published in May 2016 and has been updated for accuracy and comprehensiveness.

 One of the most crucial metrics that DMOs should monitor is conversions.
-For destination marketers, this may not always mean a sale, but it does indicate that a visitor completed some sort of action that pushed them further down the funnel.
+For destination marketers, this may not always mean a sale, but it does indicate that a visitor completed a desired action that pushed them further down the funnel.
 No matter how well your site is designed or how many visitors it receives, it's likely you could make the conversion process easier and more efficient, leading to better results for your site.

-The tactics destination marketers use today to increase brand awareness and attract new visitors are often inconsistent with conversion optimization efforts.
-This is evident in the poor conversion rates we see across many sites.
-The fact is that despite large budgets used to attract new visitors, prospects that arrive at a DMO website (or landing page) are unwelcomed into the conversion process with the same level of budget.
+The tactics destination marketers use today to increase brand awareness and attract new visitors are still inconsistent with conversion optimization efforts.
+This is evident in the poor conversion rates we still see across many sites.
+The fact is that despite large budgets used to attract new visitors, prospects that arrive at a DMO website (or landing page) are not met with the same level of budget or effort to convert them.
 In fact, Forrester Research shows that for every $100 spent on driving someone to a website, only $1 is spent on converting them once they are there.
 DMOs often neglect the fact that attracting visitors is only half of the process (typically at the top of the funnel).
 Converting customers online is equally as important, if not more so, than attracting visitors to their websites in the first place.

 The Four Phases